Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/integration-test-contract.rst

 The method |Chain_account_balance|_ returns all three elements, and the method |Chain_account_balance_available|_ returns only the amount of CCD available for making transactions and transfers, i.e. the part which isn't staked and/or locked.

-Contracts only have one balance, which you can query with |Chain_contract_balance|_.
+Contracts only have one balance which you can query with |Chain_contract_balance|_.

-All the balance methods return an ``Option``, as the account or contract might not exist.
+All the balance methods return an ``Option`` as the account or contract might not exist.

 Example: